 • Handicrafts village: Watch local artisans demonstrate the art of glass-blowing; plus shop for treasures to take home.

-• Mosta: Marvel at the Rotunda, a massive church featuring the third-largest unsupported dome in the world.
+• Mosta: Marvel at the Rotunda, a massive church featuring the fourth-largest unsupported dome in the world.

 What to Bring: